AbsaOSS/filename-inspector/README.md

 - **Required**: No
 - **Default**: `console`
 - **Options**:
-  - `console`: Prints the report to the console as a warning log message.
+  - `console`: Prints the list of violated files to the console.
   - `csv`: Generates a CSV file with the report.
 No output prints to the console.
 Path to the report file is provided in the `report-path` output.
   - `json`: Generates a JSON file with the report.
 No output prints to the console.
 Path to the report file is provided in the `report-path` output.